-Vietnam benefits from Australia's global partnerships with multilateral donors such as the World Bank and the Asian Development Bank, United Nations agencies as well as global health, education and environment programs.
-Core funding from the Australian Government enables these large organisations to have a broader reach and implement a range of methods to deliver good development outcomes in the region.
+Vietnam benefits from Australia's partnerships with multilateral donors such as the World Bank and the Asian Development Bank, United Nations agencies as well as health, education and environment programs.
+Core funding from the Australian Government enables these large organisations to have a broader reach and implement a range of methods to deliver development outcomes in the region.

 Other government department programs

-Other Australian and State and Territory government departments and agencies also play an important role in the delivery of Australia's aid program, including to Vietnam.
+Other Australian and State and Territory government departments and agencies play an important role in the delivery of Australia's aid program, including to Vietnam.

 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.

 Australian government departments that provide assistance to Vietnam include the Department of Education and Training, Home Affairs and the Australian Federal Police.
 Home Affairs provides management training through the Border Control Agency Management Programme (BCAMP) and technical skills training to improve Vietnam's capacity to independently manage its borders.
 The Australian Federal Police has supported the Vietnamese police through capacity building activities and training.